axxonite/math_musings/docs/_posts/2022-05-12-what-is-math.md

 It's a view that feels somewhat mystical or even quasi-religious, produces suitably awe-inspiring quotes ("mathematics is part of the fabric of the universe!"), yet seems to add a layer of *something* that doesn't, in the end, really explain anything new.

 An alternate view from Plato's is that mathematics is nothing more than a set of elaborate mind games that humans *invented*.
 Pick a small set of axioms, infer everything that derives from those axioms and *voilà*, you have some mathematics.
 Because humans live in this universe, we will be inclined to pick axioms that match behaviors seen in our universe - or that seem the most useful.
 If I'm trading three sheep for your seven goats I need a way to know if I'm getting a good deal, so I'm going to invent ways to count sheep and goats.
 In this scenario, the mathematical rules can be used to approximately (emphasis on *proxy* here) decribe the universe.
 But they're not *embedded* in it.
 They're not a thing.

-I'm a proponent of the latter perspective.
-More on this below.

 #### More of the same